Perennials

 Fiddlehead Ferns Companion Plants

 It grows well next to green ash, Virginia bluebells, wild ginger, swamp buttercup, common elderberry, golden Alexander, and wild blue phlox.
 It can also be planted under or near the American elm and silver maple tree.
 It makes beautiful additions to shade gardens and helps fill empty spaces under trees and around shrubs.
-It also has around water features in any area resembling its natural habitats.
+It also has water features in any area that resemble its natural habitats.

 This Is How Your Plants Will Look upon Delivery